 7. Any student who is assigned a parking space on campus is responsible for maintaining a commendable attendance record.
 If a student accumulates 15 tardies, whether excused or unexcused, he/she will lose the parking space for the remainder of the school year.

-8. Attendance is required in study hall including when the student’s study hall falls in Time Slot 1.
+8. Attendance is required in study hall including when the student’s study hall falls in Time Slot 1 (Non-Senior students).
 Such "lates" to study hall will count toward the WHRHS "late policy."

-Students will be assigned disciplinary actions for excessive unexcused tardies according to the schedule below.
-Any note that is received by the attendance office after the two (2) week requirement stated above, will be considered an unexcused tardy.
+Students will be assigned disciplinary actions for excessive Tardies without Reason.
+Any note that is received by the attendance office after the two (2) week requirement stated above, will be considered an Tardy without Reason.

 This is handled through the discipline policy.